ials/MP164/index.rst

    credits

-.. important:: This course was sponsored by the `SDGnexus Network <https://www.uni-giessen.de/de/fbz/zentren/zeu/sdgnexus>`_.
+.. important:: This course is sponsored by the `SDGnexus Network <https://www.uni-giessen.de/de/fbz/zentren/zeu/sdgnexus>`_.

 .. note:: This course was inspired by the ISPRS project "Capacity Building for GIS-based SDG Indicator Analysis with Global High-resolution Land Cover Datasets" (Oxoli et al., 2022).
-Although several materials are borrowed from it, this course uses spatial computing platforms in the cloud rather than locally installed software.
+Although several ideas and materials are borrowed from the original project, this course enhances the original material by reviewing essential concepts about geospatial data.
+It also focuses on using geospatial data and computing capabilities available in the cloud rather than on downloading data and using locally installed software.

 License `Creative Commons Attribution 4.0 License (CC BY 4.0) <https://creativecommons.org/licenses/by/4.0/>`_